wethegreenpeople/Brown-Bot/README.md

 General Features
 --------

-**!hello**
-Responds with hello to the user

 **!flood**
 Clears the screen of all messages.
 It doesn't delete anything, it just floods the chat with 50 newlines.
-Helpful because it keeps the messages in the history.
+Just a brute force way of clearing the screen.
+Useable only by admins.

 **!joke**
-Tells you a random joke using this api: http://tambal.azurewebsites.net/joke/random
+Tells you a random joke (currently broken.
+Will be fixed in the near future)

-**!swanson**
+**!chuck**
-Tells you a random Ron Swanson quote.
-Uses this api: http://ron-swanson-quotes.herokuapp.com/quotes
+Tells you a random chuck norris fact

-**!help**
+**!info**
 Gives you a full list of the working commands.

 League of Legends Commands